NFL Rumors: After Landing Antonio Brown, Oakland Raiders May Now Have Their Sights On Le’Veon Bell

 If the Oakland Raiders do sign Le’Veon Bell, it would seem to put an end to rumors of a return for running back Marshawn Lynch, NBC Sports noted.

-It will only take a bit longer to see if the rumors connecting Le’Veon Bell to the Oakland Raiders, as free agency starts this week.
+It will only take a bit longer to see if the rumors connecting Le’Veon Bell to the Oakland Raiders pan out, as free agency starts this week.